apitrace/apitrace/README.markdown

 ### Linux ###

-On 64 bits systems, you'll need to determine ether the application is 64 bits or 32 bits.
+On 64 bits systems, you'll need to determine whether the application is 64 bits or 32 bits.
 This can be done by doing

     file /path/to/application